-Make-up policies: If you miss one of the attendance checks during the industry weeks, there are two possible ways to make it up.
-1. Show the class one interesting video or case which relates to the most recent lecture topic and provide brief comments to get the 50% of the missing points back.
-2. Volunteer a comedic gig for the last class of the semester and get all 100% of the missing points back.
+Make-up policies: If you miss one of the attendance checks during the industry weeks, it is still possible to partially make it up.
+Show the class one interesting video or case that relates to the most recent lecture topic and provide brief comments to get 50% of the missing points back.

 Labs (15%): The class environment of the lecture (e.g., big class size, no computer access) is not conducive for teaching technical skills.
 Hence, there will be separate lab sessions of 50 minutes each to cover basic to advanced skills.
 In almost every lab session, there is a task that you need to complete during the lab session.
 You MUST attend the lab session to which you are assigned; lab instructors will ask unregistered students to leave.
 You will not get credit for work done during a session for which you are not registered.
-Also, content for lectures and lab sessions are non-overlapping - generally, the lectures emphasize managerial and strategic implications of information technology, whereas the lab sessions focus on specific technical knowledge.
+Also, contents for lectures and lab sessions are non-overlapping - generally, the lectures emphasize managerial and strategic implications of information technology, whereas the lab sessions focus on specific technical knowledge.